-- Complete with Warnings Saveset Retained The job returns a status of "Backup Completed with warnings" and a backup saveset is created that includes the items that were successfully backed up. - Complete without Warnings Saveset Retained The job completes and returns a status of "Backup Completed."
-While errors are logged in the NetVault Backup binary logs, the errors are essentially ignored in the Job Status page and a backup saveset is created that includes the items that were successfully backed up. - Fail Saveset Retained The job returns a status of "Backup Failed."
-However, a backup saveset is generated that includes the items that were successfully backed up. - Fail No Saveset Retained The job returns a status of "Backup Failed" and no saveset of backed up objects is kept.
-That is, even if some of the objects were successfully backed up, the saveset is discarded. - 8 Click Save to save the set. - 9 In the Create New Set dialog, specify a name for the set, and click Save.
+- Complete with Warnings Saveset Retained: The job returns a status of "Backup Completed with warnings" and a backup saveset is created that includes the items that were successfully backed up. - Complete without Warnings Saveset Retained: The job completes and returns a status of "Backup Completed."
+The errors are logged in the NetVault Backup binary logs and ignored on the Job Status page.
+A backup saveset is created that includes the items that were backed up. - Fail Saveset Retained: The job returns a status of "Backup Failed."
+However, a backup saveset is generated that includes the items that were successfully backed up. - Fail No Saveset Retained: The job returns a status of "Backup Failed" and no saveset of backed-up objects is kept.
+That is, even if some of the objects were successfully backed up, the saveset is discarded. - 8 Click Save. - 9 In the Create New Set dialog box, specify a name for the set, and click Save.

-The name can contain alphanumeric and non-alphanumeric characters, but it cannot include non-English characters.
-On Linux, the names can have a maximum of 200 characters.
+The name can contain alphanumeric and nonalphanumeric characters, but it cannot contain non-Latin characters.
+On Linux, the name can have a maximum of 200 characters.
 On Windows, there is no length restriction.
 However, a maximum of 40 characters is recommended on all platforms.